 - Put the coconut milk in a microwave-safe measuring cup and heat for about 45-60 seconds.
 Remove from heat, insert a thermometer and let cool to between 110 and 115 degrees.

 - Begin adding flour gradually, starting with 2 cups (260 grams).
-Continue adding remaining flour 1/4 cup at a time (110 more grams total).
-The dough should not seem sticky, but definitely not dry.
+Continue adding remaining flour ¼ cup (about 35 grams) at a time or until the dough is not sticky (this should happen at about 310 grams flour)

-- Shape dough into a log about 12 inches, then cut into 4 equal pieces.
+- Punch down dough.
+Shape dough into a log about 12 inches, then cut into 4 equal pieces.
 Take one piece and flatten into a rectangle.
 Roll into a cylinder and place in a greased loaf pan.
 Repeat with remaining 3 pieces as pictured in the unbaked, risen loaf above.